 13) Visit the local market of Ribeira Brava.

-A beautiful garden with a variety of exotic plants and flowers, offering stunning views of Funchal.
+A stunning garden with a wide variety of exotic plants, offering panoramic views of Funchal and the Atlantic Ocean.

-A traditional Madeiran bread made with sweet potato and garlic, often served with garlic butter.
+A traditional Madeiran bread made with sweet potato, often served with garlic butter and grilled meats.

-Skewered beef marinated in garlic, wine, and bay leaves, grilled to perfection.
+A skewer of beef marinated in wine, garlic, and spices, grilled to perfection.

-A traditional Madeiran cocktail made with aguardente (local brandy), honey, and lemon or orange juice.
+A traditional Madeiran cocktail made with aguardente (a type of brandy), honey, and lemon or orange juice.

 Euro (EUR)